 You can also support us by heading along to selected shows on the Pleasance programme each year, including the Tartan Ribbon Comedy Benefit.
 Just head to our events page for updates on which shows will be raising money for Waverley Care.

-This August, whether you’re heading along to the Pleasance to catch a show, or just to soak up the atmosphere, be sure to come and say hello to our volunteers, and please donate if you can.
+Each August, whether you’re heading along to the Pleasance to catch a show, or just to soak up the atmosphere, be sure to come and say hello to our volunteers, and please donate if you can.